 If you’re released without charges filed, you’ll need to take a few additional steps to lessen the impact on your record or remove the charges entirely.
 Find out what your local court requires for Expungement or record sealing, or contact our office a criminal defense attorney for assistance (619) 325-2911.

 Hire a lawyer

 Do not discuss your case with anyone else but an attorney.
-If you are facing criminal charges, you’ll want to talk to a lawyer immediately.
+If you are facing criminal charges, you will want to talk to a lawyer immediately.
 The help of a private criminal defense attorney will almost always result in a better outcome for your case.
 A lawyer will be familiar with the best defense strategy for your situation, controls all future communications with all parties, and can help achieve lighter penalties than if you were to use a public defender or represent yourself.
-If you’ve been charged with a crime, contact our office immediately at (619) 325-2911.
+If you have been charged with a crime, contact our office immediately at (619) 325-2911.